 How does it play you ask?

 Well when you start the game, you get a bit confused to be absolutely honest.
-Actually, the level selection was so confusing for the first time, that it took me quite some time to realize that the “stuff” on the right side of the screen are actually the levels and their completion state.
-With that realization came also the second one – that the left preview was a preview of the selected level, and that you had to double click to start the level.
+Actually, the level selection was so confusing for the first time, that it took me quite some time to realize that the “stuff” on the right side of the screen is actually the levels and their completion state.
+With that realization came also the second one – that the left preview was a preview of the selected level, and that you had to double-click to start the level.

 Once this embarrassing moment was over and I was in the level, the controls and movement were very smooth.
 It took no time to figure out what to do – kill kill kill… well at least in the first level that is.
 Gameplay was intuitive, although some “help” screen with the explanation of how to shoot, what are the combos and such would be a nice addition, but not really a requirement or necessity.